ee-jackson/tree/code/notebooks/2024-01-22_find-test-area.md

 Find a region of covariate overlap
 ================
 eleanorjackson
-30 January, 2024
+01 February, 2024

-Find a geographical area of covariate overlap to use as testing data.
-Currently using random 215 plots but ideally in the real world people don’t predict outside of parameter space.
-Always remove these points from the training data.
+Find a geographical area of covariate overlap to use as testing data - we want the area to be geographically distinct but environmentally nested / nested in covariate space.
+Currently using random 200 plots but ideally in the real world people wouldn’t predict outside of parameter space.

 ``` r
 library("tidyverse")